See all > Living & wellness

-Going back to a “normal” diet after experiencing an eating disorder can be distressing, and even dangerous.
+Going back to a “normal” diet after an eating disorder can be distressing, and even dangerous.
 People with anorexia should not attempt to increase their intake of calories all at once.
-Planning a healthy recovery diet can be overwhelming.
-Speaking to a dietitian can help you figure out a sustainable meal plan that offers structure and a well-balanced nutritional profile.
+Speaking to a dietitian can help you figure out a sustainable meal plan that offers a well-balanced nutritional profile.

 4. Support groups

 People with eating disorders, and their family members, often feel very alone.
 Support groups get rid of that notion.
 There are lots of other people in recovery who are experiencing the same thoughts and fears.
 It can be very validating to meet other people with eating disorders, as the general public cannot understand just how powerful an eating disorder can be.
 At the same time, it’s a place to speak honestly, ask for help, and create social bonds to lean on through the recovery journey.